- How did you know which one was the oldest?

 - What are the other buildings around it being used for?

-- Try and find copies of maps of Manchester from earlier time periods ( see Related Links at the bottom of the page).
+- Try and find copies of maps of Manchester from earlier time periods (see Supporting Links).
 Ordnance Survey Maps were produced regularly from the late Victorian period for example and may be available from your Local Studies Library.